paidem/guacozy/docs/core/permissions.md

 Permissions can be granted on Folder level (implemented using Folder Permission object)
 Permissions can be granted to user groups or individual folder.

-Permissions granted on a folder give acces to this folder and all subfolders.
+Permissions granted on a folder give access to this folder and all subfolders.

 ##### API endpoints